Meltyface/pair-programming/README.md

 * Git
     - Github
-    - clone
+    - clone: Clones stuff to your local repository from the given url
-    - add
+    - add: adds file to be commited
-    - commit
+    - commit: super saves
     - push

 * Eclipse